An AI-powered command-line toolbelt I built for myself

-Read more about the creation in the following blog post; Building Augments: Cybernetic Enhancements for the Information Age.
+The full origin story is in the companion blog post: Building Augments: Cybernetic Enhancements for the Information Age.

 from augments.lib.llm import OllamaClient, ModelType